timmybytes/banquet/README.md

 ### Components and basic config

 Banquet follows a familiar React project structure, with a few caveats.
-Most config files are located in the root directory, including those for `jest`, `eslint`, `prettier`, `next`, and `typescript`, among other.
+Most config files are located in the root directory, including those for `jest`, `eslint`, `prettier`, `next`, and `typescript`, among others.
 The `src` directory holds `assets`, `components`, `data`, `pages`, and `theme` files.
 You can rearrange these however you like, but keep in mind because Banquet is a Next app, [there are specific ways in which the `pages` directory files must be laid out](https://nextjs.org/docs/basic-features/pages).

 In most cases, components are grouped together with a default index and test file.